Hi, I’m Kristel. Welcome to my blog.

 Now, I am aware that this type of journey is a lifelong one, and if you want, this can be a journey that we undertake together.

 So, dear friend, welcome to my page.
 Come for the article, stay for the conversation.

 A Bit of a Backstory

-> When I started this blog in 2012, I did so in the confines of a hospital room watching over my father who was battling a really bad case of Multiple Myeloma.
-His doctor had just told us that we needed to prepare for the worst.
-So, that’s what I did the only way I knew how, which was to turn to literature for guidance.
+When I started this blog in 2012, I did so in the confines of a hospital room watching over my father who was battling Multiple Myeloma.
+His doctor had just informed us that we needed to prepare for the worst.
+So, I did just that–and I did it the only way I knew how to.
+I turned to literature for comfort and guidance.

-> “Rock bottom is good solid ground, and a dead end street is just a place to turn around.”
+“Rock bottom is good solid ground, and a dead end street is just a place to turn around.”